-The Bureau's Youth Services Section provides programs for young people to reduce youth violence, prevent drug use, promote child safety, and improve relationships between police and young people, with a special emphasis on at-risk individuals.
+The bureau's Youth Strategies Division provides programs for young people to reduce youth violence, prevent drug use, promote child safety, and improve relationships between police and young people, with a special emphasis on at-risk individuals.
 For more information, you can contact the Community Affairs Bureau by email (email@example.com) or phone (646-610-5323), or contact the community affairs officer at your local police precinct.

-The Community Affairs Bureau's Youth Services Section also participates in several collaborative programs, including:
+The Youth Strategies Division also participates in several collaborative programs, including:

 Operation Safe Child is a collaborative partnership run by the New York State Division of Criminal Justice Services.
 Identification cards are issued to participating families that include a high resolution photo of their child, along with information on gender, date of birth, height and weight, and hair and eye color.
 Parents may also choose to include digital fingerprints of the child.